RasmussenLab/HAPI/README.md

 Running HAPI with different deletions can be done by preparing a file with the deletion information and passing it to the `--config` argument.
 For examples of the structure of this file see the `config` folder.

 For more details about HAPI, please refer to the pre-print references above.

+After running HAPI on the CCR5delta32 and the 7 control deletions (see paper for more details), we used custom scripts to furhter processing the results.
+These can be found in the folder `process_ccr5delta32_and_control_deletions` and can be run with the script `launcher.sh`.
+The output files, with format rsID_E.xlsx, contain the final results as shown in the supplementary data of the paper.